Christmas table centerpiece ideas – 17 beautiful seasonal designs

 ‘It’s always best to pick one that’s slightly too big as you can always cut the twigs down to size if need be.
 Bring it home with you and decorate it with battery-powered fairy lights before you suspend it, so you needn’t worry about finding a place to plug them in.
 And then the fun part is hanging on the baubles.’

-Traditional berries and greenery isn’t your only option for a festive scheme.
-Why not go full-on with colorful florals and foliage to create an exuberant table centerpiece that will delight your guests.
+Traditional berries and greenery isn’t the only option for a festive scheme.
+Why not go full-on with colorful florals and foliage to create an exuberant table centerpiece that will delight your guests?
 Choose flowers that are readily available, in a heady mix of colors for an informal feel.
 Add colorful paper pom pom and stars strung from the ceiling for a flamboyant finishing touch.

-‘We know that Christmas is all about spending it with your favourite people.
-And after hours spent cooking (and maybe a few disasters), there’s nothing better than finally sitting down at the table with them all,’ says Zoe Williams, Creative Director at Bloom & Wild .
+‘We know that Christmas is all about spending it with your favorite people.
+And after hours spent cooking (and maybe a few disasters), there’s nothing better than finally sitting down at the table with them all,’ says Zoe Williams, creative director at Bloom & Wild .
 ‘Our bouquets are a fail-safe way of brightening up a table quickly and to make things even easier, this year we’ve curated the ultimate festive taplescaping kit – ready to pair with any of our winter bouquets.’

 Round tables tend to feel more relaxed and intimate when dining as often the whole table can see and hear each other.
 But with less surface space available, the centerpiece you choose for a circular table needs to be fairly compact so that table space isn’t compromised.